-6. Pharmaceutical aspects

-Route of Oral tablets administration: Methotrexate tablets Other strengths are available, but to reduce dosing errors, only 2.5 mg tablets Formulation: should be prescribed.
-The dose should be taken once weekly on the same day each week, and that day should be clearly communicated to the patient and noted down in full on the prescription.
-Tablets should not be split or crushed for administration.
-Review formulation if the patient is unable to swallow tablets.
+6. Pharmaceutical aspects Back to top Route of administration: Oral tablets Formulation: Methotrexate tablets Other strengths are available but, to reduce dosing errors, only the 2.5 m tablets should be prescribed .
+The dose should be taken once weekly of same day each week, and that day should be clearly communicated to the patient and noted down in full on the prescription.
+Administration details: Tablets should not be split or crushed for administration.
+Review formulation in the patient is unable to swallow tablets.
 Carers should wear single-use gloves to handle methotrexate tablets.
 Anyone handling the tablets should wash their hands immediately afterwards.
-Administration Pregnant people, including patients and carers, should avoid handling details: methotrexate.
+6 Pregnant people, including patients and carers, should avoid handling methotrexate.
 If a dose of methotrexate is missed, it should be taken as soon as remembered, within one or two days.
 Doses which are three or more days late should be skipped entirely.
-Take the next dose as scheduled on the usual day.
-A double dose should not be taken to make up for a missed dose.
-Methotrexate is taken once weekly, and there is a significant risk of toxicity if it Other is taken more frequently.
-Prescribers should follow the MHRA advice on important preventing inadvertent daily dosing, including ensuring that the patient and/or information: carer understands the dosing schedule and is able to follow it.
+Take the next dose as scheduled on the usual day A double dose should not be taken to make up for a missed dose .
+Other important information: Methotrexate is taken once weekly , and there is a significant risk of toxicity if i is taken more frequently.
+Prescribers should follow the MHRA advice on preventing inadvertent daily dosing , including ensuring that the patient and/or carer understands the dosing schedule and is able to follow it.
 All patients should be prescribed folic acid at a dose of at least 5 mg once weekly, to be taken on a different day than their methotrexate dose.
 The specialist should include clear details of the folic acid regimen in their initial communication with primary care.

-In areas where methotrexate monitoring booklets are in use, the patient should receive a monitoring booklet from the specialist upon initiation of treatment.
-They should bring this booklet to all specialist and GP appointments where it will be updated by the health professional conducting the appointment.
-The patient should also produce the booklet to any health professional involved in other aspects of their care e.g., pharmacists and dentists.
+In areas where methotrexate monitoring booklets are in use, the patient shoul receive a monitoring booklet from the specialist upon initiation of treatment.
+They should bring this booklet to all specialist and GP appointments, where it will be updated by the health professional conducting the appointment.
+The patient should also produce the booklet to any health professional involved in other aspects of their care, e.g., pharmacists and dentists. ld nt modicino intoractions